harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/customize-scan-image.md

 ### Add a shared folder to the pipeline stage

 Now you're ready to set up your pipeline.
-First, you add a shared path for the scan results.
+First, you add a shared path to the stage for the scan results.
 This is a standard good practice for [ingestion workflows](/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scans#snyk-open-source-ingestion-example).

 <Tabs>
     <TabItem value="Visual" label="Visual" default>

-    1. In your Harness pipeline, go to the stage where you want to run the scan and select **Overview**.
+    1. In your Harness pipeline, go to the stage where you want to run the scan.

-    2. Add a shared path such as `/shared/scan_results`.
+    2. Select **Overview** and then add a shared path such as `/shared/scan_results`.

         <DocImage path={require('./static/custom-image-shared-path.png')} width="50%" height="50%" title="Add shared path for scan results" />